 Cookery Magic, 117 Fidelio Street, Singapore 458492; www.cookerymagic.com

 Hang out with the Hungry Mummies for a class or two and learn how to whip up healthy, delicious meals for the whole family in a jiffy.
-Alongside your own little sous chef, these customised cooking lessons will have you creating meals cooked according to your family’s preference, dietary restrictions and budget in mind.
-You’ll also learn handy tips on regarding meal planning and budgeting to make this an all-round practical feast!
+Alongside your own little sous chef, these customised cooking lessons will have you creating meals that cater to your family’s preferences and dietary restrictions.
+You’ll also learn handy tips on meal planning and budgeting to make this an all-round practical feast!

 Hungry Mummies, 51 Mount Sinai Dr, Singapore 277107; www.hungrymummies.com